tlwilliams895/curriculum-docs/src/building/working.rst

    alias serve='python -m http.server'

-Open a second terminal window and navigate to the project’s ``/docs`` folder.
+Open a second terminal window and navigate to the project's ``/docs`` folder.
 Then run:

 ::